nxhieu/Opal-front/README.md

     - These action files will mainly contains async function (mainly api calls)
     - All action files are seperated in term of features (e.g: authAction, postAction, commentAction)
+    - All dispatch types are stored in type.js file to manage

 Reducer folder: contains all reducer files related to each feature.